ignaciotb/UWExploration/README.md

 After running it, press `r` to center the view on the map, and `q` to stop the visualizer.

 ### auv_pf
-The particle filter implementation.
+Package containing the particle filter implementation.
 Feel free to start to work on this one and try simple things.

 ### mbes_model
-This will host the measurement model used in the PF.
+This package will host the measurement model used in the PF.
 For now this will be an MBES simulator based on PCL.
 Coming soon!